VouDoo/Portal/docs/cmdlet-help/Rename-PortalClient.md

 ```

 ### -NewName
-New name for the connection.
+New name for the client.

 ```yaml
 Type: String